goonerksp/footballmapies/README.md

 Note that this code only works for the top 5 European leagues and if you don't find your desired league in here, just let me know and I'll try to add that country's most succesfull clubs as well.

+-> In the last line of code please note that you'll have to create the path in which you want your output html file to be saved.
+-> Make sure you've installed the modules gmaplot, requests-html,  and bs4 using these comands on the terminal: pip install gmplot pip install bs4 pip install requests-html in windows OS.

 This is a pretty rudimentary form of code, but it does work very well and I hope to make it more efficient in the successive commits to come!

 # Output